MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 across all rows, inside use `Array.map()` again to map across each column.
 Inside this second map function generate Grid Squares.

+Let's go over that again.
+You need to map the row arrays then map each row to get the value at each column.

+The value is an integer representing the color of each square.

+Next you'll need to map the shape on to the grid.
+The shape is represented by an integer value.

 When Grid Squares are created find the color for the square by looking at the shape array.
 If there is a 1